-I started selling my photos in 2006, but I eventually switched to selling my artwork (because that’s what I enjoy doing more).
+I started selling my photos in 2006, but I eventually switched to selling my artwork (because that’s what I enjoy doing more, and I was a terrible photographer to boot).
 And I’m not going to lie – the hours were long, and I spent many an evening and weekend making images just for the sole purpose of selling as royalty-fee stock.
-It took about two years of this continued hard work before I had a large enough portfolio so that I could take many months off at a time without uploading any new content without affecting sales negatively.
-It felt like a miracle once I reached that point, and since then, my earnings have been on autopilot.
+It took about two years of this continued hard work before I had a large enough portfolio so that I could take many months off at a time without uploading any new content without affecting sales negatively, but it felt like a miracle once I reached that point.
+Since then, my earnings have been on autopilot.

-Here is a list of some of the agencies I sell my work through, with the total amount of royalties I’ve earned for each up until today:
+Anyway, here is a list of of the other agencies I’ve sold my photos/illustrations with over the years, with the total amount of royalties I’ve earned for each up until today:

 Dreamstime: Total sales: $25,773